Don’t Forget This Important Estate Planning Step For Your Heirs

 by Texas Homesteader ~

 A legal will is important.
-But it’s also important to document those private account numbers, passwords, final wishes and more.
+But it’s also important to preserve private account numbers, passwords, final wishes and more.

 Don’t leave your heirs in the dark!
 Now’s the time to document that important information.
 This easy estate planning step will help ease their burden after your death.